 - Non-employer Black-owned firms exceeded 3.1 million

-- Black women-owned businesses grew from 1.9 million to approximately 3.2 million between 2014 and 2023 — a 67% increase, compared to 17% for all women-owned businesses
+- Black women-owned businesses grew from 1.9 million to roughly 3.2 million between 2014 and 2023 — a 67% increase, compared to 17% for all women-owned businesses

 Black Business Ownership Growth (2019–2023)

 These numbers are not the product of government programs.
-They are the product of individual decisions — millions of them, made by Black men and women who decided that their economic future was not a political question to be debated but a personal project to be built.
+They are the product of individual decisions — millions of them — made by Black men and women who decided that their economic future was not a political question to be debated but a personal project to be built.
 They did not wait for reparations.
 They did not wait for the next election.
 They did not wait for a corporate diversity initiative to notice them.
 They started.

 What the Builders Share